JoshuaWise/javascript-ultimate/README.md

 * Tron (best with gray_antialias in user settings)

 # Installation
 You can install this package, and any other package mentioned here, using [Package Control](https://packagecontrol.io/).
+When JavaScript Ultimate is installed, the default JavaScript package should automatically me disabled.
+If you need to enable it again, go into your User Settings and remove "JavaScript" from the `ignored_packages` list.
+This should happen automatically upon uninstalling JavaScript Ultimate.
+It is **not** recommended to install this package manually.
+Please go through [Package Control](https://packagecontrol.io/).

+## Uninstalling
+When you uninstall JavaScript Ultimate, the default JavaScript package should automatically be enabled again.
+If you have any open JS or JSON files, it's possible that you'll see some errors about missing syntaxes.
+If you find yourself without JavaScript or JSON support after uninstallation, just look into your User Settings, and manually remove "JavaScript" from the `ignored_packages` list.
+If any errors come up during this process, restarting Sublime Text should resolve any problems.

 ## Authors
 * Joshua Wise - [@JoshuaWise](https://github.com/JoshuaWise)